 So when did Bram become involved?
 ‘In 2006.
 I was asked to help with the organisation of the festival and we decided it was time for a change.
 The town council was thinking of cutting its subsidy because the festival was considered too old fashioned, so we needed to bring it up to date.
 I was invited onto the organising committee and asked to come up with some new ideas.
 Very soon after that the new festival was created and took place in Delft’s main square, the Markt, with the emphasis on modern jazz.

 ‘Since then it has grown and we now have stages in five locations around the city.
 As well as Markt, there is the Beestenmarkt, Doelenplein, Agathaplein and Kromstraat.
 It now runs over three days but it is still totally free for spectators.’
 And how many musicians are involved?
 I asked.
 Bram thought for a minute.
-‘There must be about seventy bands, they come from all over the country and most of them are professional, but we do have a stage on Agathaplein for local amateurs.
+‘There must be about seventy bands, they come from all over the country and most of them are professional.
 The local pro musicians play in Delft all the time so it is important to give the amateurs a chance to perform.
 It’s more interesting for the audience to see musicians they perhaps haven’t seen before.’

 But, I pointed out, jazz used to be the pop music.
 From the 1930s up until Elvis it was the big bands like Duke Ellington that were the popular music and in the UK, certainly, until the Beatles arrived, trad jazz was the most popular music for young people.
 And, don’t forget, in 1961 Dave Brubeck’s Take Five was a Top Ten hit in the States and in Europe.
 ‘It’s important for jazz musicians to move with the times and incorporate new things, otherwise it dies or becomes just for old people.
 It’s as much style as content.
 The older musicians always stay with the same line-up of instruments – trumpet, clarinet and trombone with a banjo playing rhythm.
 If you played the trad repertoire, the same solos, using different instruments, like guitars and synths, it would sound different, more modern.
 But there is a lot of purism and elitism with older musicians and they don’t want to change, they want their music set in stone and that’s not healthy or good for the future.
 They treat the Real Book [the standard reference for jazz repertoire and arrangements] as a Bible.
 For me, the idea of jazz is experimentation and improvisation, to find new ways of playing, finding new chords and not be driven by the sheet music of a sixty or seventy year-old song.
 Some musicians treat jazz like classical music, using arrangements that were created before they were born.
 An improvisation gets established, written down and repeated and then it’s no longer an improvisation.
 So it’s important always to find new songs to use.